 The Arbor Day Nebraska (Tree Day) originated in Nebraska, the US in 1872, and the first Arbor (Tree Day) Day was held on April 10, 1872, and an estimated one million trees were planted that day.
 Many countries already have a similar holiday.
 Although it is normally observed in the spring, the date varies, depending on the climate and the appropriate planting season.

 The Day of the Tree is a holiday and its purpose is for individuals and groups to plant and care for trees.
-It reached the maximum popularity in its 125 anniversary in 1997, when a nonprofit organization located in Nebraska called “National Arbor Day Foundation” took the name and commercialized it, launched a website and registered that brand for “use parties”.
+It reached maximum popularity on its 125 anniversary in 1997, when a nonprofit organization located in Nebraska called “National Arbor Day Foundation” took the name and commercialized it, launched a website, and registered that brand for “use parties”.
 Public”.
 Today anyone can use the term “Tree Day” as well as keep their own celebration of the Day of the Tree.

 IDEA FOR THE DAY OF THE TREE WAS ALREADY CREATED IN 1872